jlrickert/zet/docs/588/README.md

 - 2024-06-10 12:54 Mixed
 - 2024-06-11 09:00 Baked

   Baked at 450f for 30m in the pyrex container.
-I [stuck](../592) at the edges.
+It [stuck](../592) at the edges.